Where Do I Start?

 When making a site visit we will discuss your heating requirements with you and take any relevant measurements required for technical drawings such as plotting sectional chimneys.
 We also use our time on site to look at the following specific areas;-

-• The size of room / space to be heated
+• The size of room / space to be heated, its construction and insulation

 • Flue requirements – is there an existing chimney or will a sectional chimney be required